 Effective addition and control of oxygen in closed cages

-The total oxygen demand in the production of salmon is stated at about 250 - 500 g per. kg of fish produced.
-In a closed cage with an annual production of 300 tonnes, the need for oxygen addition is therefore a minimum of 100 - 150 tonnes of O2 per. year, or up to 1500 tonnes of O2 per. years in a plant with 10 such cages and a total production volume of 50,000 m3.
+The total oxygen demand in the production of salmon is stated at about 250 - 500 g per kg of fish produced.
+In a closed cage with an annual production of 300 tonnes, the need for oxygen addition is therefore a minimum of 100 - 150 tonnes of O2 per. year, or up to 1500 tonnes of O2 per year in a farm with 10 such cages and a total production volume of 50,000 m3.
 The mixing efficiency for added oxygen and control of the oxygen dosage is of great importance both to avoid unnecessary waste of oxygen, and not least to ensure optimal environmental conditions for the fish so that welfare and growth potential are maintained.
 In addition to feed, oxygen represents the most important input factor in closed systems.

 Stable and sufficient oxygen level

 Also in open cages, there may be a need for oxygen addition during periods of elevated temperature and low oxygen levels at night.
-Raising the oxygen concentration by 10 - 15% using diffuser networks in salmon cages through September-October 2003 at 15 ˚C water temperature resulted in improved growth / feed utilization and reduced mortality, compared with in neighboring cages without the addition of oxygen.
-It was concluded that the installation of oxygenation equipment at a medium-sized plant (2003: 500-1000 tonnes / year) at that time could mean an extra annual yield of approx. 1 million kr pr. facilities.
+Raising the oxygen concentration by 10 - 15% using diffuser networks in salmon cages through September-October 2003 at 15 ˚C water temperature resulted in improved growth / feed utilization and reduced mortality, compared with in neighbouring cages without the addition of oxygen.
+It was concluded that the installation of oxygenation equipment at a medium-sized farm (2003: 500-1000 tonnes / year) at that time could mean an extra annual yield of approx. 1 million NOK per facilities.

 Oxygen dosing with diffuser and need for emergency system